Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Methods

 \subsection{Selection of Satellites}

-We include all satellite galaxies at $z = 0$ with $\Mstar > 3\times10^4\Msun$ that have crossed within their MW-mass host halo's $R_{\rm 200m}(z)$.
+We include all luminous satellite galaxies at $z = 0$ with $\Mstar > 3\times10^4\Msun$ that have crossed within their MW-mass host halo's $R_{\rm 200m}(z)$.
 This lower limit on stellar mass corresponds to $\approx 6$ star particles, the limit for reasonably resolving the total stellar mass \citep{Hopkins18}.
-Our sample includes `splashback' satellites that are currently beyond the host's $R_{\rm 200m}$, which are typically still gravitationally bound to the host but simply near apocenter \citep[for example][]{Wetzel14}.
-As Table~\ref{tab:hosts} shows, the number of surviving satellites at $z = 0$, including this splashback population, per host ranges from 26-52, and our sample totals 473 satellites.
+Our sample includes `splashback' satellites that are currently beyond the host's $R_{\rm 200m}$, which are typically still gravitationally bound to the host but simply near apocentre \citep[for example][]{Wetzel14}.
+As Table~\ref{tab:hosts} shows, the number of surviving luminous satellites at $z = 0$, including this splashback population, per host ranges from 26-52, and our sample totals 473 satellites.
+Both \citet{GarrisonKimmel14} and \citet{Wetzel15} showed that in the ELVIS DMO simulation suite the average number of subhalos that would typically host galaxies with $\Mstar\gtrsim10^5\Msun$ is $\sim31-45$.
+However, because stellar feedback and baryonic physics can affect galaxy formation, \citet{Wetzel16} and \citet{GarrisonKimmel19a} showed that the number of satellites above this mass range decreases to $\sim13-15$.
+More recently, \citet{Samuel20} showed that the radial distributions of these satellites are consistent with the MW and M31 out to $300\kpc$.
+The MW and M31 each have 13 and 27 satellites, respectively, and the MW-mass hosts in our simulations bracket these values with 11 to 27 satellites.
+Unless otherwise stated, in our analysis we refer to luminous satellites, i.e. satellites containing stars, as simply `satellites'.

 In computing host-averaged results below, to avoid biasing our results to the hosts with larger satellite populations, we oversample the satellites so that each host contributes a nearly equal fraction of satellites to the total.
-Specifically, we apply a multiplier, $m$, to each host's satellite population, $N_{\rm sat}$ (see Table~\ref{tab:hosts}), so that each host contains $\approx 500 - 530$ satellites, or that their satellite populations are within 5 per cent of one another.
-Thus, when plotting properties such as pericenter distances, each satellite in a given host will contain $m \times$ values for each property in the figures.
+Specifically, we multiply the number of satellites in the MW-mass host with the largest population (Romulus, with 52 satellites) by 10 which results in an oversampled population of 520.
+Then, for each of the other MW-mass hosts, we divide 520 by the number of their satellites and obtain the nearest integer multiplicative factor, $m$, that we apply to each host's satellite population, $N_{\rm sat}$ (see Table~\ref{tab:hosts}), so that each host contains $\approx 500 - 530$ satellites, or that their satellite populations are within 5 per cent of one another.
+Thus, when plotting properties, such as pericentre distances, we count each satellite in a given host $m$ times for each property in the figures.